usedflax/FileGen/README.md

 - To create files and folders, the order of "f" and "d" does not matter ("-fd" or "-df").

 ## The GUI
 Right now, there is only one thing to say here: **DO NOT DELETE FileGen.exe!** or else the GUI version will not work.
+It relies on the command line version to do the actual operations.

 ## To Do
 - GUI (via WPF)